-During the legislature’s 2021 session, bills were introduced to improve Georgia’s harsh marijuana laws.
+Bills were also considered this year (which carried over from 2021) to improve Georgia’s harsh marijuana laws.
 SB 263 would have legalized and regulated cannabis for adults.
 HR 281 and SR 165 would have referred a constitutional amendment on legalization to voters.
 SB 77 would have reduced the penalty for possession of less than a half-ounce of marijuana to a fine of up to $300.
 And HB 738 and SB 264 would have created comprehensive medical cannabis programs.

-Sadly, all of the bills died without getting a vote.
-Please take a moment to ask your state legislators to improve Georgia’s cannabis policies when they reconvene in 2022.
+Sadly, none of these bills were able to get through the legislative process in 2022.
+Please take a moment to ask your state legislators to improve Georgia’s cannabis policies when they reconvene in 2023.

 Georgia’s cannabis policy is grossly out of step with public opinion: Two-thirds of Georgians believe cannabis possession should be legal.
-Yet, more than 40,000 Georgians are arrested every year for marijuana possession.
-And a recent report by the ACLU shows staggering inequality in the enforcement of marijuana laws.
+Currently, first-offense possession for an ounce or less of cannabis carries a maximum penalty of up to one year of imprisonment, and more than 40,000 Georgians are arrested every year for marijuana possession.
+Further, a report by the ACLU shows staggering inequality in the enforcement of marijuana laws.
 Although Blacks and whites use marijuana at nearly identical rates, Black Georgians are three times more likely than whites to be arrested for marijuana possession.